-A little while ago, I posted Attitudes About Mental Illness That Make You Go Hmm… based on an article by Heather Stuart, an epidemiologist at Queen’s University.
+A little while ago, I posted Mental Illness Stigma Researchers May Not Speak for Us based on an article by Heather Stuart, an epidemiologist at Queen’s University.
 She currently holds a Bell Canada Mental Health and Anti-Stigma Research Chair.
 She’s also got some odd ideas about mental illness.
 Anyway, while researching for my next book, I came across another paper she wrote (this one was co-authored), and it’s pretty weird, too.

 The article, From Sin to Science: Fighting the Stigmatization of Mental Illnesses, was published in the Canadian Journal of Psychiatry in 2012.
 It was part of their “in review” series, which appear by invitation of the editor-in-chief; it doesn’t look like that series is peer-reviewed, but I could be wrong.
 Before we jump in, I’ll quickly mention that if statements of fact are made in an academic paper that aren’t referenced, part of the original research being conducted, or ultra-common knowledge, then they might as well be made up.

 Banishment has been a consistent societal response to people with a mental illness.
 Prior to asylums, people with a mental illness were often thrown outside of the doors of the city, or placed in ships of fools with no port to disembark.
 Indeed, the earliest asylums were erected to protect people with a mental illness from such abuses.

 So, none of that cites any references, and if one moves to the logical conclusion that they’re made up, well, that’s pretty much right.
 The notion of a ship of fools was based on Michel Foucault’s misinterpretation of Bosch’s painting Ship of Fools.
 That idea has been debunked, and while German towns in the late middle ages did expel people who were considered mad, it wasn’t as simple as tossing them out the front door and throwing them on the nonexistent ship.